The Sporadic Blogger Strikes Again!

 Slim to none, I'm pretty sure.

-I've learned a lot this last 10 months and still have a ways to go.
-But, I'm going!
+I've learned a lot.
+I'm sure my writing skills have improved but I still have a ways to go.
+And, believe me, I'm going!
 You keep going too.

 In the meantime...